genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/04_web-training-day4.md

 :::info ESTIMATED TIME
 25 mins
 :::
-Create a new report using the ALL_POSITIONS query in the Data Server.
+Create a new report using the ALL_ORDERS query in the Data Server.

 <!--